tracygu/tracygu.github.io/README.md

 bundle install
 ```

-`bundle` will install all dependent plugins declared in `Gemfile` that stored in root automatically.
+`bundle` will install all dependent Jekyll Plugins declared in `Gemfile` that stored in the root automatically.

 ### Complete your site

-This step is required **EACH TIME** you perform a deployment:
+Run the following script after the posts changes are commited:

 ```bash
 python _scripts/tools/init_all.py
 ```
+> **Note**: This step is required before EACH build or run of your site.

 The script `init_all.py` (depends on [ruamel.yaml](https://pypi.org/project/ruamel.yaml/)) will create HTML pages for all Categories and Tags, and update the Last Modified Date of posts.

-## Deployment

 ### Run Locally